APPLE COMPUTER - HOW TO CLEAR THE LOGIN SECTION OF KEYCHAIN

 Step 1-2: Select login (under Keychains), and All Items (under Category) see image below.
 You will see all items that are being saved in your Keychain Access.
 These can include your Airport password for your home Wi-Fi network and / or CAC websites / Identity preferences that you have visited and used your CAC on previously.

 Example of mail.mil entries to remove.
-You may see something different than "mont."
+You will see something different than "mont."

 Some of the same "bad certs" that have caused problems for Windows users are now showing up in the keychain access section on Macs.

 If you see them, delete them